nus-cs2103-AY2021S2/tp/docs/team/cheeerynne.md

 Given below are my contributions to the project.

-* **New Feature**: Added the ability to assign members to a task (Pull Requests: [\#161](https://github.com/AY2021S2-CS2103T-W14-3/tp/pull/161), [\#163](https://github.com/AY2021S2-CS2103T-W14-3/tp/pull/163))
+* **New Feature**: Added the ability to assign members to a task.
+(Pull Requests: [\#161](https://github.com/AY2021S2-CS2103T-W14-3/tp/pull/161), [\#163](https://github.com/AY2021S2-CS2103T-W14-3/tp/pull/163))
-    * What it does: allows the user to assign multiple members to a task and edit assignees to a task.
+    * What it does: Allows the user to assign multiple members to a task and edit assignees to a task.
-    * Justification: This feature improves the product significantly because a user can conveniently track which members
+    * Justification: This feature improves the product significantly because a user can conveniently track which members are assigned to a task.
-      are assigned to a task.
       Also, users can easily modify the assignees to a task should there be any changes in the assignment of a task.
     * Highlights: The implementation was challenging as I had to check whether the specified member's name exists in the members' list before allowing assignment to a task.
 I decided to implement an Assignee class, along with a checkAssignees method within the ModelManager class.
 The checkAssignees method checks the validity of the specified member's name by